Kisara-k/LLM-serving/README.md

 # LLM Serving

-This project is a collection of Jupyter notebooks exploring different ways to serve Large Language Models (LLMs).
-This is primarily focused on interactive storytelling and character-driven roleplay chatbots.
+This project is a collection of Jupyter notebooks exploring different ways to serve Large Language Models (LLMs), primarily focused on interactive storytelling and character-driven roleplay chatbots.
 The goal is to compare different frameworks and deployment methods to optimize response times, scalability, and efficiency while maintaining a high-quality user experience.

 ### Contents